mlip-cmu/book/13-planning-for-operations.md

 <figcaption>

 Example screenshot of an AppDynamics FlowMap showing the status and interaction of components in a distributed system.
-Source: [AppDynamics Knowledgebase](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-use-AppDynamics-with-ServiceNow/ta-p/30095).
+Source: [AppDynamics Knowledgebase](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-use-AppDynamics-with-ServiceNow/ta-p/30095). <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>